cdl-geneseo/critical-digital-practices/mod-5/collecting-and-using-data.md

 ---
 # Collecting and Using Data

-Work with data commonly comprises four steps:
+Work with data commonly comprises five steps:

 1. Collection
 2. Processing or transformation